joelek/multipass/readme.md

 * Process all certificates in sequence when not using the monitoring mode.
 * Use authoritative nameservers directly when resolving DNS queries.
 * Add support for additional DNS APIs.
-* Stop using promises in the encoding module.
 * Add support for configuring account, key and cert filenames.
 * Add support for keys protected using passphrases.